defold/defold.github.io/assets/facebook.md

 layout: asset
 asset: facebook
 title: Facebook SDK
-description: Track installs and app opens, give people the ability to share content, or support the ability to Login with Facebook.
+description: b'Track installs and app opens, give people the ability to share content, or support the ability to Login with Facebook.'
 ---